 A career in phlebotomy is a popular option.
 You can earn certification, work with new and interesting people every day, and do something positive for people in need.
 Even as an entry-level position, phlebotomy jobs offer an excellent salary in comparison to other training opportunities, such as retail and the food industry.

 But many people put up an immediate wall when it comes to the suggestion that they, too, could be a phlebotomist, even in a junior position, because it’s a job that is in the medical field.
 However, there are plenty of phlebotomy jobs that require little-to-no experience, and more and more organizations are looking for people who are just getting started, so they can train and develop them as they go.

 If you’ve ever had an interest in phlebotomy, or think you might want to look into a career as a phlebotomist, there are a few key factors to know and understand.

 If you’re looking for a new job in phlebotomy, you’ll likely be hired as a phlebotomy technician.
 What does that mean?
 Simply put, you would be the person who draws blood from patients.
 Phlebotomy technicians can work anywhere from hospitals, to labs, or even smaller private practices, depending on the need.

-If you decide you’d like to become a phlebotomist, there are a few preparatory issues to consider: You must be a high school graduate, or have an equivalent GED in order to participate in phlebotomy training.
+If you decide you’d like to become a phlebotomist, there are a few preparatory issues to consider: You must be a high school graduate or have an equivalent GED to participate in phlebotomy training.
 No other prior experience is necessary.

 That is one of the great things about becoming a phlebotomist – you can usually find a phlebotomy job with no prior experience, but you will likely need certification from a licensed phlebotomy course.
 These courses can be found all over, and a quick search will likely lead you to several in your area.
 Most training courses will take less than a year, and after you’ve received your certification, you’ll be able to start searching for entry level phlebotomy jobs near you.